mudspringhiker/externalMongo/masinstallexternalmongo.md

         -----END CERTIFICATE-----
 ```

 4. Finish the rest of the questions provided by the installer.
 A pipeline should be created.
-The logs will show that there won't be a mongo task.
+The logs will show that there won't be a mongo step.

 ![](./pipeline_start.png)